julianmendez/soda/docs/README.md

 # Scopus

 *Scopus* is a functional language characterized by its conciseness.
-Its main purpose is to be used to produce clean, elegant, and descriptive code.
+Its main purpose is to be used to produce clear code to describe ethical problems.
 The source code should be easy to understand, somehow natural, although not necessarily easy to write.

 This project includes a translator to Scala.